abeltyr/zider-writer/README.md

-This is a Blog writing platform inspired by Notion and medium rich text editor
+This a rich text editor inspired by Notion and medium